wmbenedetto/turbine.js/README.md

 ##### `then` is always required (except when it's not)

-Because `then` tells your workflow where to go next, it is required for every response body.
+Because `then` tells your workflow where to go next, it is required for every action object.

 (There's a slight caveat to that rule when using the `repeat` or `delay` property -- more on that later.)

-If you leave `then` out, your app will basically freeze -- Turbine will get to the response that has no `then` in the response body, and it won't know where to go from there.
+If you leave `then` out, your app will basically freeze -- Turbine will get to the response that has no `then` in the action object, and it won't know where to go from there.
 Instead, it will throw an exception.

 ##### Special values : `stop.` and `kill!`